-Destination Deutschland: Christmas Markets for Any Style
+Destination Deutschland: The Holiday Spirit of Germany’s Christmas Markets

-Contemporary German Christmas markets were common in European town squares and city streets, having originated in the Middle Ages in the Germanic-speaking parts of Europe (what we now know as Germany, Austria and the eastern regions of France and Switzerland).
+Contemporary German Christmas markets were common in European town squares and city streets, having originated in the Middle Ages in the Germanic-speaking parts of Europe (now known as Germany, Austria and the eastern regions of France and Switzerland).
 The markets sprung up in late November or early December and lasted through the four weeks of Advent, a time when the Christian church recounts with increasing hope and expectation the events that culminated in the birth of Christ.
 The Christmas “countdown” is represented in church with the lighting of four candles (for hope, peace, joy and love) during the weeks leading up to the holiday.
 When the central Christ candle is lit, elaborate Advent wreath sets and lights decorate Christmas market stalls while patrons are encouraged to join in the countdown at home with Advent calendars.

 The use of greenery, such as evergreen wreaths and Christmas trees, once reminded pagans of the inevitable coming of spring after the dark and grueling days of early December.
 The evergreen trees remind Christians of the coming of the church season of Christ’s earthly life and ministry.
 Other popular Christmas market items are traditional German nutcrackers, wood-carved figurines (often used as Christmas tree decorations) and Nativity sets, with figurines representing Mary, Joseph and baby Jesus and the shepherds, angels and wise men surrounding them during the stable birth.